PeterEfland/JS_todo_with_individual_pages/README.md

 # JS_todo_with_individual_pages
-A JS todo app with individual pages for each edit todo
+A JS todo app in JS with webpack and babel, with search filter, and toggle view for hide-completed.